-'I want Emma Watson to see Dancing Hermoine'
+'I want Emma Watson to see Dancing Hermione'

-'I want Emma Watson to see Dancing Hermoine' says viral star
+'I want Emma Watson to see Dancing Hermione' says viral star

 YouTubers like Kelsey Ellison spend time crafting video content in the hope it will be seen by millions of people.